August 29, 2025 (9mo ago)

 jotspot.adhishthite.workers.dev

-Open it, type something, close the tab, come back later.
-Your stuff will be there.
-That's the whole pitch.
+Open it, type something, and close the tab.
+Come back later and your stuff will still be there.

 If you have ideas for making it better, hit me up on X. Always happy to hear feedback.